 How do I purchase a gift of membership?

 There are three easy ways to purchase a gift membership.
 You can purchase a gift of membership in person, over the phone at 615.744.4947, or through this website.
-You can specify whether the recipient’s member cards should be mailed to them or to yourself.
 The membership is active upon purchase.

 Do I have reciprocal benefits (such as free admission) at other museums?